beast-dev/doc/tutorials/howtos/custom_substitution_models.md

 ## References

 Tavaré S. (1986) Some Probabilistic and Statistical Problems in the Analysis of DNA Sequences.
 Lectures on Mathematics in the Life Sciences.
 American Mathematical Society.
 17: 57-86.

+Hasegawa M., Kishino H. and Yano T. (1985) Dating of human-ape splitting by a molecular clock of mitochondrial DNA.
+Journal of Molecular Evolution.
+22 (2): 160-174.

 Jukes T. H. and Cantor C. R. (1969) Evolution of Protein Molecules.
 New York: Academic Press. pp. 21-132.